Home Assistant on Proxmox: VM Import Steps

-The steps below will walk you through the process of installing Home Assistant.
+The steps below will walk you through the process of configuring Home Assistant on Proxmox using a VM and the default qcow2 image.

 1. Make sure you have Proxmox installed and configured, then navigate to the Home Assistant downloads page and download the KVM/Proxmox (.qcow2) file.